 Test out different pillows until you find the perfect fit.
 If you have large shoulders, you need a larger pillow.
 A pillow that’s too high or too flat can cause muscle strain on your back, neck, and shoulders.
 The ideal side sleeper pillow will be adjustable so you can sleep in different positions comfortably.

 Side sleepers actually need two pillows for good alignment and maximum comfort—one for their head and another for their knees.
-But beware the fetal position—too close and you can over-round your lower back.
+But beware of the fetal position—you don’t want to over-round your lower back.